skievanc/VectorDeviation/README.md

 # VectorDeviation
 Functions for calculating vector deviation metrics in R.
-All vecor deviation calculaations are based on the work of Robert G. Pontius.
+All vecor deviation calculations are based on the work of Robert G. Pontius.

 Functions for calculating vector deviations between two vector datasets: